ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

           events are removed opportunistically. *)
 ```

-and 1/3rd of the stream fields also:
+and some stream fields also:

 ```ocaml
   updating_for : 'event Hashtbl.M(Tnode).t;